 Thermocouple (RTD, Thermistor, Millivolt, Voltage, Milliamp) connection should be made to the 2 input terminal connectors marked + and -.
-These markings are on the printed circuit board on the underside of the connector.
+These markings are on the printed circuit board next to the connector.
 Care should be taken to connect the positive and negative legs of the signal source to the proper terminals on the connector.
 A wrong connection will result in incorrect process readings.